 There's a lot of cooking to be done during Thanksgiving.
 If you want a simpler dessert, this recipe for pumpkin dump cake is perfect for busy schedules.
 Just like the title says, all you have to do is gather your ingredients and "dump" them into a cake pan.
 Although this dessert is cut into squares, it's really more of a "scooping" dessert, so you can squeeze out more servings than a traditional cake.

-- 3 eggs
+3 large eggs

 1 (15-ounce) can pumpkin

-- 1 (12-ounce) can evaporated milk
+1 (12-ounce) can evaporated milk

-- 1 teaspoon ground nutmeg
+1 teaspoon ground nutmeg

 1/2 teaspoon ground ginger

 1/2 teaspoon ground cloves

-1/2 teaspoon salt
+1/2 teaspoon kosher salt

-3/4 cup granulated sugar
+3/4 cup sugar

-- 1 box yellow cake mix (enough for a two-layer cake)
+1 (15.25-ounce) box yellow cake mix

 Gather the ingredients.

-Sprinkle the top with the nuts.
+Sprinkle top with pecans.

-Completely drizzle the top with butter.
+Completely drizzle top with melted butter.

-Bake the cake for 50 minutes.
+Bake cake for 50 minutes.